NAB Rewards Signature Credit Card

 Highlights

-• Earn up to 140,000 bonus Points.
-Receive 100,000 bonus points when you spend $3,000 in the first 60 days from account approval date and 40,000 bonus points when you keep your card open for over 12 months.
+• Earn up to 160,000 bonus Points.
+Obtain 120,000 bonus points upon spending $3,000 within the initial 60 days from the account approval date and an additional 40,000 bonus points upon maintaining your card open for over 12 months.
 Terms and conditions apply.

 Pros and cons